 Kestrel: A Journal of Literature and Art, the Fairmont State University Department of Language and Literature and the Frank and Jane Gabor West Virginia Folklife Center will host a two-day Celebration of Issue 29.

 Ten contributors to the new Kestrel issue will be on campus to participate in a panel discussion and offer individual consultations for writers, as well as give readings from their own work.

 Fiction writer Cary Holladay, Fairmont State University’s 2013 Artist-in-Residence, will read from her new novel, “Horse People,” on Thursday, April 4, in the Frank and Jane Gabor West Virginia Folklife Center’s Great Room of Cultures.

-The event will take place from 5 to 6:30 p.m.
-Tuesday, Nov.
-15, in Conference Room 1 on the third floor of the Falcon Center on the shared main campus of Fairmont State University and Pierpont Community & Technical College.
+The annual Women of Color Luncheon, a celebration of diversity and achievement, will take place at 11:30 a.m.
+Tuesday, April 9, in Colebank Hall on the shared main campus of Fairmont State University and Pierpont Community & Technical College.

 To be proclaimed as Northern Ireland Week by the City of Fairmont, the week of April 1 through 5 will feature the visit of a distinguished delegation of visitors from Northern Ireland.
 A series of speaking events and presentations, several of which will be open to the public, has been planned.